You are currently viewing How Muscular Endurance Transforms Your Health and Fitness

 Photo by Andrea Piacquadio on Pexels.com

 You’ll notice better energy throughout the day, improved sleep, and more stable moods.
-It can also help shift your body composition, with more lean muscle and less fat—great for both your health and your confidence.
+It can also help to shift your body posture, with more lean muscle and less fat, great for both your health and your confidence.
 From the American Council on Exercise, muscular endurance is a major contributor to keeping you upright, steady, and ready for whatever the day may bring.

 woman lifting barbell